Safe and effective practice declarations and fitness to practise self-referrals

 When to self-refer during your registration

-If your situation changes during your registration, you may need to self-refer.
+If your situation changes whilst you’re registered with us, you may need to make a self-referral.
 A self-referral is when you tell us about something that may affect your ability to practise safely and effectively.
 This may call into question your fitness to practise.

 If you submit a self-referral, we will engage with you throughout the process.